mozilla/releases-comm-central/taskcluster/docs/kinds.md

 Signs artifacts from `shippable-l10n-pre`.

-## shippable-l10n-signing
+## l10n-signing

-Takes artifacts from the shippable-l10n kind and passes them to signing servers to have their contents signed appropriately, based on an appropriate signing format.
-One signing job is created for each shippable-l10n job (usually chunked).
+The l10n signing kind takes artifacts from the shippable-l10n and l10n kinds and passes them to signing servers to have their contents signed appropriately, based on an appropriate signing format.
+One signing job is created for each upstream l10n job (the shippable-l10n jobs are usually chunked; the l10n jobs are not).

 ## source-docs